sombriks/sombriks-hq/src/experiments.md

 This one is yet another wordle mutated clone.

-It's not even close to completion, missing a few things but you can challenge people around the world to discover the word already.

-Unlike original wordle, this one allows the player to invent and share it's own word.
+Key purpose was to sample a few different ways to implement the game and also sample a little of [vue.js 3](https://github.com/vuejs/core/blob/main/CHANGELOG.md#3247-2023-02-02).

 ## [simple-steps-js](https://github.com/sombriks/simple-steps-js)